What do I do?

 Entrepreneurship Means Learning Through Failure

-In this talk, I share my entrepreneurial journey and the idea that success is built on failure.
-Before BiTechX became what it is today, I went through nine failed ventures that shaped me as a designer and entrepreneur.
 The video is spoken in a mix of English and Bengali, with full English captions for everyone to follow along.

 Some Books I recommend reading